-- · Level 1-Quoted prices (unadjusted) in active markets that are accessible at the measurement date for assets or liabilities. - Level 2-Observable prices that are based on inputs not quoted on active markets, but corroborated by market data. - Level 3-Unobservable inputs are used when little or no market data is available.
+- Level 1-Quoted prices (unadjusted) in active markets that are accessible at the measurement date for assets or liabilities. - Level 2-Observable prices that are based on inputs not quoted on active markets, but corroborated by market data. - Level 3-Unobservable inputs are used when little or no market data is available.

 At September 30, 2012 and 2011, the Company has an interest rate swap and an interest rate cap relating to its credit facility.
 The total fair value of the interest rate swap and interest rate cap was \$(125,775) and \$(198,761) at September 30, 2012 and 2011, respectively.
 During the years ended September 30, 2012, 2011 and 2010, an unrealized gain on derivatives of \$72,986, \$35,169 and \$113,389, respectively, was recorded in net income in the consolidated statements of operations.
 The valuation was based on Level 2 inputs primarily determined based on the present value of future cash flows using model-derived valuations that use observable inputs such as interest rates and credit spreads.
 The significant unobservable inputs used in the fair value measurement of the Company's interest rate swap and interest rate cap are interest rates.
-Significant increases in interest rates would result in lower unrealized losses on our interest rate swap and cap.
+Significant increases in interest rates would result in lower unrealized losses on our interest rate swap and cap while decreases in interest rates would result in higher unrealized losses on our interest rate swap and cap.